prcore/docs/content/workflow/get-prescriptions/result-explanation.md

 - `date`: The timestamp of the prescription.
 - `type`: The type of the prescription.
 Can be one of the following:
     - `NEXT_ACTIVITY`: Predicts the next activity of a case.
-    - `ALARM`: Predicts the probability of a negative outcome.
+    - `ALARM`: Provides the probability of a negative outcome.
-    - `TREATMENT_EFFECT`: Predicts the treatment effect of a case.
+    - `TREATMENT_EFFECT`: Provides the treatment effect of a case.
+    - `RESOURCE_ALLOCATION`: Provides the resource allocation recommendation of a case.
     - Others, depending on the plugins installed.
 - `output` field is different for each plugin, and can be `null` if the plugin is not able to make a prediction.
 - `plugin` is an object with the following fields: